Media of Scotland: Newspapers

 Sunday newspapers include the tabloid Sunday Mail (published by the Daily Records parent company, Trinity Mirror) and the Sunday Post (D.C.
 Thomson & Co.), while the Sunday Herald and Scotland on Sunday have associations with The Herald and The Scotsman respectively.

 National UK-wide newspapers such as The Times, The Daily Telegraph, Daily Express, Daily Mail, Daily Star, Daily Mirror & The Sun publish Scottish editions of their paper.

 Regional dailies include The Courier and Advertiser in Dundee and the east, and The Press and Journal serving Aberdeen and the north.

 Magazines

 There are over 700 magazines published in Scotland, by nearly 200 organisations, with an estimated total turnover of £157m per annum.

 Awards

 Print publications and journalists in Scotland are recognised for their quality at the Scottish Press Awards.
+Additionally, film and television production is celebrated during the annual BAFTA Scotland ceremony.
+Individuals within the media industry may also be recognised at events such as the Spirit of Scotland Awards, with distinct categories relating to Scottish media including Music, Screen and Writing awards.
+Past recipients in these categories at the Spirit of Scotland Awards include James McAvoy (screen), Paolo Nutini (music) and Sally Magnusson (writing).

+Scottish music is typically celebrated at ceremonies such as the Scottish Music Awards, Scots Trad Music Awards, Scottish Album of the Year Award and the Scottish Alternative Music Awards.
+Other distinct awards celebrated in Scotland to honour work within the field of media include BBC Radio Scotland Young Traditional Musician, BAFTA Scotland New Talent Awards and Scotland's National Book Awards.

 Film

-Scotland has produced many award winning and high-grossing films produced and filmed in the country, such as Trainspotting, and Shallow Grave.
-It has also produced many award winning actors, directors and producers.
+Scotland has produced many award winning and high-grossing films produced and filmed in the country, such as Trainspotting, Shallow Grave, Braveheart, Local Hero, Gregory's Girl, Outlaw King, and Red Road.
+It has also produced many award winning actors, directors and producers, such as Billy Connolly, Craig Ferguson, David Tennant, Ewan McGregor, Kelly Macdonald, Kate Dickie, Martin Compston, Sean Connery, Karen Gillan, Peter Capaldi, Robert Carlyle and Lewis MacDougall to name a few.

+Scotland has played set to a number of high grossing movies and film franchises, with a number of James Bond films being set there including; Casino Royale (1967), The World Is Not Enough (1999) and Skyfall (2012).
+The majority of the Harry Potter films were set in Scotland, with Hogwarts said to be based on the University of Glasgow.
+Other major and notable films set in Scotland include The Water Horse: Legend of the Deep, Sweet Sixteen, Victoria & Abdul, The Young Victoria, The Wicker Man, Brave, A Castle for Christmas, The Da Vinci Code, The Day After Tomorrow, Fantastic Beasts: The Crimes of Grindelwald, Fantastic Beasts: The Secrets of Dumbledore, The King's Speech, The Last King of Scotland, Highlander and The Queen.

+BAFTA Scotland recognises and awards Scottish talent in film annually.